turingcompl33t/turingcompl33t.github.io/_posts/2020-9-07-Python-CDS.md

 pipenv, version 2020.8.13
 ```

 Now the baseline requirements are out of the way, so we'll move onto setting up the specific requirements for our Python data science development environment.
-First we'll create a directory that will serve as the root project directory for your data science projects.
+First we'll create a directory that will serve as the root project directory for our data science projects.
 For the purposes of this post, I'll refer to this directory with the name `cds` for "computational data science."

 ```
 > cd path/to/dev/directory